predict-idlab/MinMaxLTTB/README.md

 - Supplementary gifs are located in the `gifs` folder.
 - See [notebooks README](notebooks/) for the more details.
   - The `0.*` notebooks contain data parsing and figure generation.
-  - The `1.*` notebooks perform the core experiments (visual representativeness and visual stability).
+  - The `1.*` notebooks perform the core experiments (visual representativeness and performance benchmarks).
 - The `animations` folder contains html animations, which allow to inspect the phenomena in more detail.

 Folder structure